 Au pairs who live with a host family in Massachusetts are entitled to a weekly payment directly from their host family, that is at least the greater of either:

-- The MA minimum wage ($12.75/hour in 2020) times the number of hours the au pair is on duty for the week up to 40.
+The MA minimum wage ($15 in 2023) times the number of hours the au pair is on duty for the week up to 40.
 If the au pair works between 41-45 hours during a week, you must pay time-and-a-half for the hours worked over the 40 hour limit.
 You may be able to deduct from the weekly pay to your au pair under the MA minimum wage laws for a meal credit of up to $42 per week and/or a lodging credit of up to $35 per week if you determine all state requirements for these credits are met.
 The chart below reflects examples using the 2023 minimum wage:

-In 2020 minimum wage in MA is $12.75 and all requirements must be met for the deductions to be allowable.
+In 2023 minimum wage in MA will be $15/hr. and all requirements must be met for the deductions to be allowable.

 Explore our Extended Payment Plan (EPP)